Strategy

 Inconsistent Night Timing

-You spend 15 seconds on the Mafia wake-up (because they pointed quickly) and 30 seconds on the Sheriff (because they hesitated).
-Observant players notice the time differences and deduce information — "the pause was long during the Sheriff's turn, so the Sheriff must exist and had a tough decision."
+You spend 15 seconds on the Werewolves' wake-up (because they pointed quickly) and 30 seconds on the Seer (because they hesitated).
+Observant players notice the time differences and deduce information — "the pause was long during the Seer's turn, so the Seer must exist and had a tough decision."

 Fix: Standardize your timing.
 Count to 10 during every role's turn, regardless of how fast they act.
 If the role isn't in the game, still pause for the same duration.
 Use the GM script to keep your rhythm consistent.